Plumber Resume Guide: North Carolina Edition (2026)

 Common Mistakes to Avoid

-1. Burying License Information - Your plumbing license should appear in your resume header or within the first few lines.
+1. Burying License Information - Your NC license should appear in your resume header or within the first few lines.
 Recruiters and ATS systems filter candidates based on licensing before reviewing experience.

 2. Generic Job Descriptions - "Performed plumbing installations" communicates nothing specific.
-"Installed complete plumbing systems for 12 custom homes averaging 4,200 sq ft, including radiant heating and whole-house filtration" demonstrates capability.
+"Installed complete plumbing systems for 14 custom homes averaging 4,400 sq ft in Lake Norman area, including tankless water heaters and whole-house filtration" demonstrates capability.

-3. Missing Specialty Certifications - Gas fitting, medical gas, and backflow certifications command salary premiums.
+3. Missing Specialty Certifications - Medical gas, backflow, and gas fitting certifications command salary premiums.
 Omitting these credentials—even if you hold them—may cost you interviews for higher-paying positions.

 6. Ignoring Service Metrics - For service plumbers, include call volume, first-visit resolution rates, customer satisfaction scores, and revenue generated.
 These metrics demonstrate business value.

-7. Unprofessional Presentation - Plumbing is a professional trade.
-Ensure your resume reflects that professionalism with clean formatting, correct spelling, and appropriate contact information.
+7. Unprofessional Presentation - North Carolina's construction industry is competitive.
+Ensure your resume reflects professionalism with clean formatting, correct spelling, and appropriate contact information.

 Include these keywords naturally throughout your resume to improve automated screening results:

-Technical Skills: Pipe installation, soldering, brazing, PEX crimping, PVC cement, drain cleaning, leak detection, fixture installation, water heater, backflow prevention
+Technical Skills: Pipe installation, soldering, brazing, PEX crimping, PVC cement, drain cleaning, leak detection, fixture installation, water heater, backflow prevention, tankless water heater

-Tools & Equipment: Pipe wrench, tubing cutter, soldering torch, press tool, drain snake, hydro-jetter, inspection camera, pressure gauge, threading machine, pipe bender
+Tools & Equipment: Pipe wrench, tubing cutter, soldering torch, press tool, drain snake, hydro-jetter, inspection camera, pressure gauge, threading machine, pipe bender, ProPress

 Systems & Materials: Copper pipe, PEX tubing, PVC, ABS, cast iron, black iron, CSST, supply lines, drain-waste-vent, water supply, sanitary sewer, storm drainage

-Certifications: Journeyman Plumber, Master Plumber, gas fitting license, backflow tester, medical gas installer, OSHA 10, OSHA 30, ASSE certified
+Certifications: NC Plumbing Technician, NC Plumbing Class I, NC Plumbing Contractor, NC DEQ backflow tester, medical gas installer, OSHA 10, OSHA 30, ASSE certified

 Action Verbs: Installed, repaired, diagnosed, tested, inspected, maintained, upgraded, designed, supervised, trained, estimated, troubleshot